 Project won at the 2017 Housing Design Awards for renovation, $100,001-$200,000

 A bright, new kitchen was a key element in an almost-total interior redesign and renovation of a small and tired 1960s split level.
-The result is a modern, glossy home with expansive main-floor spaces and a new exterior rear addition.
+The result of this professional kitchen renovations is a modern, glossy home with expansive main-floor spaces and a new exterior rear addition.
 The revamped, split-level kitchen, which includes a waterfall island with ample room for seating and food preparation as well as streamlined cabinetry, overlooks the lower-level family room.
 The kitchen and adjacent dining area also open directly to a new, raised rear deck for extended outdoor summer and barbecue use.

 Hamel Design & Planning